Frequently Asked Questions

 Do you have any expectations for the students you tutor?

 I expect commitment.
 For test prep, that means sticking to a reasonable, regular study and practice plan with reachable goals and not slacking.
-For all other other tutoring, that means doing homework that I send or exercises I assign to keep up skills practice and concept review.
-Parents need to be accountable for their children’s progress, and adult students need to be responsible for their own progress.
+For all other tutoring, that means students doing homework that you ask me to assign them to keep up skills practice and concept review.
+Parents need to be accountable for their children’s progress.

 Do you provide any materials or resources?

-I do my best to provide free practice tests, worksheets, and online resource access to each and every student.
+I do my best to provide free practice tests, worksheets, and online resource access to each and every student upon request.
 I recommend homework as well for maximum learning reinforcement.
-I also ask students to purchase outside resources (workbooks, textbooks, or test prep books) as necessary.
+I also ask parents to purchase outside resources (workbooks, textbooks, or test prep books) if necessary.